 RICS gives no representations or warranties, express or implied, and no responsibility or liability is accepted for the accuracy or completeness of the information inserted in the document or any other written or oral information given to any interested party or its advisers.
 Any such liability is expressly disclaimed

-Please read the 'Description of the RICS HomeBuyer Report Service' (at the back of this report) for details of what is, and is not, inspected.
+Please read the 'Description of the RICS HomeBuyer Report (Level 2 Survey)' (at the end of this report) for details of what is, and is not, inspected.